TrovePI/trove/README.md

 A C++ package index for the bpt build system.

-Trove is a package index that I use to store packages I've created using the DDS build System.
-It's mostly for personal use but is a open source and freely accessible archive that allows anyone to quickly and easily add packages to their project.
-Most of the libraries I build are (will) be available there.
+Trove is a package index using the bpt build system and packaging infrustructure.
+You can learn how to use bpt, download packages or upload your own.
+Checkout the website for details.

-Have a look at the [Wiki](https://github.com/oraqlle/trove/wiki) for details.
+## License

-Package documentation comming soon.
+Trove is under the MIT License ([LICENSE](LICENSE) or [https://opensource.org/licenses/MIT]